 It is not a circular route so transport would be required and if you are intending to walk the whole route in one go it is strongly advised you not to drive yourself afterwards.
-The route has been walked in its entirety in one day on two occasions as fundraising events, taking between 13.5 and 16.5 hours, so leave yourself plenty of time and take into account the daylight as it could be difficult in places in the dark.
-Please note: the footpaths are the responsibility of Cambridgeshire County Council, not the Wildlife Trust or the National Trust.
+The route takes around 13.5 to 16.5 hours, so leave yourself plenty of time and take into account the daylight as it could be difficult in places in the dark.
+Please note the footpaths are the responsibility of Cambridgeshire County Council, not the Wildlife Trust or the National Trust.

-There is some way-marking for the Rothschild Way (see illustration below) and for a considerable distance the route follows the Fen Rivers Way (between the A1123 and West River Bridge), the Ouse Valley Way (between West River Bridge and Brownhill Staunch) and the Pathfinder Long Distance Path (between Brownhill Staunch and Broughton marked with distinctive Pathfinder ‘Mosquito’ aeroplane way-markers).
+There is some way-marking for the Rothschild Way and for a considerable distance the route follows the Fen Rivers Way, between the A1123 and West River Bridge, the Ouse Valley Way between West River Bridge and Brownhill Staunch and the Pathfinder Long Distance Path between Brownhill Staunch and Broughton marked with distinctive Pathfinder aeroplane way-markers.

 An introduction to Charles Rothchild...